 Computer generated evidence like forensic animation is becoming increasingly popular as a tool used in courtrooms around the country.
 Legal teams from all over are tapping into animation services to supplement their verbal argument with a powerful exhibit that makes it easy to show the court exactly what happened during an incident.

 The best way to explain a case to a jury, in a way that will help them understand the facts, comprehend difficult concepts and retain the information is through a well thought out, accurate, clean and visually appealing forensic animation.
-Courtroom animation may not be a perfect fit for every single case, but there are specific scenarios and certain situations when it would be very beneficial.
+A courtroom animation may not be a perfect fit for every single case, but there are specific scenarios when it would be very beneficial.

 - Creating alternative scenarios, such as “right way, wrong way” situations

 - Showcasing a specific sequence of events